 Achievement of learning goals (unmarked): Regular attendance in the seminar and submission of the project report.

-Examination: Oral presentation (50%) and project report (50%).
+Examination: Two written tests (20%) and oral presentation (40%) during term plus project report until the end of semester (40 %).

 3.3 Elective Modules Assigned to the Elective Tracks